-- Where a child is suffering, or is likely to suffer from harm, it is important that a referral to local authority children's social care (and if appropriate the police) is made immediately. - Please contact your link DPS, or the DPS safeguarding lead if you have any concerns or questions linked to safeguarding. - Referrals should follow the LA's referral process.
+- Where a child is suffering, or is likely to suffer from harm, it is important that a referral to local authority children's social care (and if appropriate the police) is made immediately. - Please contact our OLOL safeguarding manager, or the DPS safeguarding lead when you have any concerns or questions linked to safeguarding. - Referrals should follow the LA's referral process.